ChainAgnostic/CAIPs/CAIPs/caip-1.md

 - Merge the corresponding pull request

-- Send a message back to the CAIP author with the next step.
+- Leave a comment making explicit to the CAIP author(s) what the next steps are.

 The editors don't pass judgment on CAIPs.
 We merely do the administrative & editorial part.
+Substantive and normative judgments should be made by author(s) whenever possible.

 ## History